 Sheet metal products typically make use of fasteners to bond plates together.
-These fasteners naturally require holes made in order to tap in machine screws.
-Sheet metal typically undergoes hole punching during the die pressing process.
-Holes that are created on the part and later used as pilot holes are known as “internal pilots” while holes which are created on the strip that are not part of the part are called “external pilots.”
+These fasteners naturally require holes made to tap in machine screws.
+Sheet metal typically undergoes hole punching during the die-pressing process.
+Holes that are created on the part and later used as pilot holes are known as "internal pilots," while holes that are created on the strip that are not part of the part are called "external pilots."

-In the event that holes are punched prior to bending operations, they must be located such that the bending operation will not cause the hole to be deformed.
+If holes are punched before bending operations, they must be located such that the bending operation will not cause the hole to be deformed.
 Holes punched after bending operations are conducted will typically be costlier to create.

-Holes that are created on the part and later used as pilot holes are known as “internal pilots” while holes which are created on the strip that are not part of the part are called “external pilots.”
+Holes that are created on the part and later used as pilot holes are known as "internal pilots," while holes that are created on the strip that are not part of the part are called "external pilots."
 Internal pilots should be used whenever practical as each usage typically eliminates a potential subsequent pilot hole creation.
-Through thoughtful use of pilot holes, total tooling costs can be minimized.
+Through the thoughtful use of pilot holes, total tooling costs can be minimized.

 If:

-(a) While designing a product which will utilize sheet metal
+(a) While designing a product that will utilize sheet metal

 (b) If holes are to be placed in the sheet metal